Principles underlying financial-statement reporting and notes

 Liabilities arising in connection with the termination of employment are recognised at the time when the Group has no other alternative but to finance the benefits offered.
 In any event, the expense is to be recorded at the earliest when the other restructuring cost is also recognised.

-For other long-term benefits, the present value of the acquired commitment is recorded as of the balance-sheet date.
+For other long-term benefits, the present value of the acquired liability is recognised as of the balance-sheet date.
 Movements in present values are recorded directly in the income statement as personnel expense.

 Employer contributions to defined-contribution pension plans are recognised in personnel expense at the date when the employee becomes entitled thereto.